Welcome to today's edition of the Rush 24-7 podcast.

 But there's some who theorize that he wouldn't do it a second time.

-It's going to be wild while this sorts out.
+It's going to be wild all this sorts out, but it's at least within its own sandbox here.

 Here's the White House press spokesman, Josh Ernest, responding to a question by Julie Pace at the AP.